 Sometimes these collocations (words that go together) go wrong when they are translated word for word from another language.
 If you want a high band in IELTS speaking the collocations in this article will help you express precisely what you mean to say in English.

 So read on to learn expressions that will impress the IELTS examiner and help give you that 8.0 you are looking for.

 When I first wrote this article, it was the 1st of November, and the day before was Halloween.
 Temperatures were hot for this time of year.
 By contrast, this got me thinking about a mistake I often hear my Russian IELTS students making when they talk to me about winter in Moscow.

-An IELTS Speaking Part 1 question that is often used asks about your home town and to describe what you like and dislike about it.
+An IELTS Speaking Part 1 question might ask you about your home town and what you like/dislike about it.
 Russian students answering this question often tell me “our winters are strong”.

 Winters can be bitter or harsh but not

 Here is a way to talk about a very cold winter, an extremely hot summer and some idioms suitable for IELTS Speaking Part 1.
 They are also useful for essays on climate change:

 We get bitterly cold winters, lots of blizzards, and it’s freezing cold outside.
 I prefer to stay at home in the warm. – Russian student